 Global Fund plans for lenacapavir PrEP in selected countries

 9 July 2025.
-Related: Early access, Treatment access, HIV prevention and transmission.
+Related: Treatment access, HIV prevention and transmission.

 Simon Collins, HIV i-Base

-On 9 July 2025, the Global Fund announced details of plans to make lenacapavir available as a six-monthly injection in selected low- and middle-income countries (LMICs).
-[1]
+On 9 July 2025, the Global Fund and Gilead Sciences announced details of plans to make lenacapavir available as a six-monthly injection in selected low- and middle-income countries (LMICs).
+[1, 2]

 The Global Fund plans for their programme to reach two million people with long-acting PrEP.
-The first stage of this goal include having signed a licensing contract woth the manufacturer Gilead to provide lenacapavir until generic companies are able to produce lower priced versions.
+The first stage of this goal includes having signed a licensing contract with the manufacturer Gilead to provide lenacapavir until generic companies are able to produce lower-priced versions.

 The press release also refers to working with private donors to roll out this programme including UNITAID, the Elton John AIDS Foundation (EJAF), AVAC and the Children’s Investment Fund Foundation (CIFF).